Strengthen and tone your mid-section with this Killer Core Workout!

 Develop Muscular Balance

-Your body is a system of muscles which counter balance each other.
+Your body is a system of muscles that counterbalance each other.
 Overdeveloping one muscle can lead to tension, pain, and even more severe problems.
 Therefore, it is important in this Killer Core Workout to perform both your abs and back giving you a complete and balancing core workout in less than five minutes!

 For more Killer Workouts check out the below videos and routines.